LordPixma/finhome/Docs/AUTOMATIC_TRANSACTION_SYNC_VERIFICATION.md

 # ✅ AUTOMATIC TRANSACTION SYNC - IMPLEMENTATION VERIFICATION

+> DEPRECATED — Bankless Edition (Nov 2025)
+>
+> Automatic transaction sync (Open Banking) has been removed.
+This document describes a previous phase and is kept for archive purposes only.
+> The current edition supports manual entry and file uploads.
+Ignore the endpoints and flows described here until Phase 2.

 ## 🔍 **Current Implementation Status: FULLY IMPLEMENTED & READY**

 Your automatic transaction sync system is **COMPLETE** and properly implemented.
 Here's the comprehensive verification: